mxmlnkn/ratarmount/README.md

   -u, --unmount         Unmount the given mount point.
 Equivalent to calling
-                        "fusermount -u". (default: False) -v, --version         Print version string. (default: False)
+                        "fusermount -u". (default: False) -v, --version         Print version string. (default: False) -w WRITE_OVERLAY, --write-overlay WRITE_OVERLAY
+                        Specify an existing folder to be used as a write overlay.
+The folder itself will be union-mounted on top such that files in this folder take precedence over all over existing ones.
+Furthermore, all file creations and modifications will be forwarded to files in this folder.
+Modifying a file inside a TAR will copy that file to the overlay folder and apply the modification to that writable copy.
+Deleting files or folders will update the hidden metadata database inside the overlay folder. (default: None)
 ```

 ## Metadata Index Cache